fogine/serviser-restfulness/README.md

 ```

 - Resource property schemas defined as part of `properties` & `responseProperties` constructor options will get registered with [Application](https://lucid-services.github.io/bi-service/App.html) wide `Ajv` validator instance allowing the user to reference property schema from outside of a resource the property belongs to.
 Properties which reference other property in its schema will NOT be registered with the `Ajv` instance.
 For example you cant reference `post.user_id` property from the above code example.

+- Note that in order for `json-schema` references to work, resource objects have to be instantiated before you create your [HttpApplication](https://lucid-services.github.io/bi-service/App.html) otherwise you get an error in following format:

+> Error: can't resolve reference resource-name.column from id #

 ### associations